Limits of combinatorial patchworking: Viro's patchworking

 \subsection{Regions and nesting}

-The $1$-skeleton of the cell decomposition $\cS$ of $\RP^2$ is a graph, $\cS_{\leq 1}$, with vertex set $\cS_0=A^\diamond/{\equiv}$, where $\equiv$ is the antipodal identification at the boundary of $A^\diamond$.
-The sign distribution induces a bicoloring on $\cS_{\leq 1}$, which is not proper; i.e., there are monocolored edges.
+The $1$-skeleton of the triangulation $\cT^\diamond$ of $A^\diamond$ is a graph $\cT^\diamond_{\leq1}$, and the sign distribution induces a bicoloring on it.
+This bicoloring is not proper, meaning that there are monocolored edges.
+The antipodal identification $\equiv$ at the boundary of $A^\diamond$ induces the graph $\cS_{\leq 1}=\cT^\diamond_{\leq 1}/\equiv$, a subgraph of the $1$-skeleton of the cell decomposition $\cS$.
+For odd $d$, the coloring is not well defined on $\cS_{\leq 1}$, because antipodal boundary points receive different signs by \eqref{eq:signs}.
+However, the signs of the two endpoints of an identified boundary edge flip simultaneously.
+Therefore, each edge of $\cS_{\leq 1}$ is unambiguously monocolored or bicolored.
+For even $d$ the coloring is well defined.
 Removing all the bicolored edges, i.e., those intersected by components of $\cC$, leaves connected subgraphs of $\cS_{\leq 1}$ which we call the \emph{regions} of $\cS$ induced by $\sigma$.
-Note that if $d$ is odd, vertices of different colors at the boundary are identified under $\equiv$.
-If $d$ is even, this cannot happen, and every region consists of vertices with the same color.
+For even $d$, and every region consists of vertices with the same color.
 In particular, this implies that for even $d$, every component of $\cC$ is separating and hence an oval.

 Let $R$ be a region.
-If $R$ lies in the inside of an oval $O$, where $O$ is the innermost oval with this property, then we say $O$ \emph{corresponds} to $R$.
+If $R$ lies inside an oval $O$, where $O$ is the innermost oval with this property, then we say that $O$ \emph{corresponds} to $R$.
 If there is no oval corresponding to $R$, we call $R$ the \emph{root region}.
 When $d$ is odd, the unique nonseparating loop of the T-curve lies in the \enquote{closure} of the root region.